nhsbsa/nhsbsa-digital-playbook/src/testing/test-frameworks/accessibility-test/index.md

 To ensure we meet this legislation an accessibility framework was developed and this has quickly become one of the core test frameworks the test community uses to ensure every product or service is accessible.

-This means testing to ensure services meet WCAG guidelines to 2.1 'AA' standard as well as ensuring our services can be used by anyone with any accessibility needs.
+This means testing to ensure services meet the [latest published WCAG standard](https://www.w3.org/WAI/standards-guidelines/wcag/) to 'AA' standard as well as ensuring our services can be used by anyone with any accessibility needs.

-To meet this legislation the NHSBSA has to adhere to the Web Content Accessibility Guidelines (WCAG) 2.1 and achieve at minimum 'AA' standard.
+To meet this legislation the NHSBSA has to adhere to the [latest published WCAG standard](https://www.w3.org/WAI/standards-guidelines/wcag/) and achieve at minimum 'AA' standard.

-WCAG 2.1 guidelines can be found here: https://www.w3.org/TR/WCAG21/#keyboard-accessible
+The latest published WCAG standard can be found here: https://www.w3.org/WAI/standards-guidelines/wcag/

 The accessibility standard levels are as follows: